 Surgical burns to organs and arteries

-Tears or punctures to blood vessels, organ and arteries
+Tears or punctures to blood vessels, organ, and arteries

 During a 2002 kidney cancer removal surgery in Tampa, the patient’s inferior vena cava and abdominal aorta were cut by the da Vinci equipment.
-The mistake was caught 90 minutes after the injury occurred, after the surgeons abandoned the da Vinci System for a traditional approach.
+The mistake was caught 90 minutes after the injury occurred after the surgeons abandoned the da Vinci System for a traditional approach.
 The extent of the injuries was not known after the operation and the patient died the next day.

 Also in 2012, a Chicago man’s surviving family was awarded $7.5 million in a wrongful death case, stemming from a 2007 spleen removal surgery performed with the da Vinci System.
 The man’s small intestine was cut two times during the operation.
 The injuries were not detected and resulted in a fatal infection.

-There have also been reported cases of patients suffering bowel punctures that lead to sepsis during post-operation recovery.
+There have also been reported cases of patients suffering from bowel punctures that lead to sepsis during post-operation recovery.

 Vaginal cuff dehiscence

 Vaginal cuff dehiscence is when the incision made to remove the cervix and uterus during a hysterectomy reopens.
-When this happens the small bowel protrudes through the vagina requiring additional surgery.
+When this happens, the small bowel protrudes through the vagina requiring additional surgery.
 There are cases suggesting that the use of the da Vinci system can increase the risk of vaginal cuff dehiscence and small bowel evisceration.
 The increased risk is thought to be created by tissue damage during electrosurgery.